Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Aberration/Intellect-Devourers/Intellect-Devourer.md

       desc: "An intellect devourer remembers the current escalation die value the first time its host body drops to 0 hit points in a battle and gains a bonus equal to that value to all attacks and defences until the end of the battle."
 nastier_traits:
     - name: "Increased trauma"
-      desc: "Add the following extra effect trigger to the intellect devourer’s recall trauma attack."
+      desc: "Add the following extra effect trigger to the intellect devourer’s _recall trauma_ attack."
+      traits:
           - name: "Natural 5, 10, 15, 20"
             desc: "The target can’t cast spells until the end of its next turn."
 ac: "19"
 pd: "15"
 md: "19"